 Risk Level Details Insurance Impact

-Disclaimer: Risk levels shown are general assessments based on publicly available data from the Smartraveller advisory service, World Health Organization, and the Indonesian MAGMA volcano monitoring centre.
+Disclaimer: Risk levels shown are general assessments based on publicly available data from Smartraveller, the World Health Organisation, and the Indonesian Centre for Volcanology.
 Conditions change frequently - always check current advisories before travel.

 Travel Insurance Providers for Indonesia

 All major Australian travel insurance providers cover Indonesia.
-Compare options and find the right policy for your Bali or Indonesia trip.
+Compare options and find the right policy for your Bali trip.

 24/7 emergency assistance